Chemicals – Pipeline

 As part of standard pipeline operations, in order to allow urgent deposits to be made in emergency situations, an ‘Open Permission – Emergency Pipeline Deposit Template’ has been generated for PWA Holders.

-The ‘Open Permission’ requires the PWA Holder to complete the following template and submit it to the OGA by 9am on the next working day following the emergency deposit.
-This needs to be submit to Claire Grant (email@example.com) at the OGA.
+The ‘Open Permission’ requires the PWA Holder to complete the following template and submit it to the NSTA by 9am on the next working day following the emergency deposit.
+This needs to be submit to Claire Grant (firstname.lastname@example.org) at the NSTA.

 Annual Progress Reports on Substitution Chemicals